Sheriff: Man dead after deputy-involved shooting in Weslaco

 At about 9:30 a.m., deputies responded to the 8200 block of Ruben Navarro St. in Weslaco and were confronted by an armed man involved in a domestic dispute, according to Guerra.

-Deputies discharged their firearms to subdue the man, who is now dead.
+Deputies discharged their firearms to subdue the man, who is now dead after officials say he charged at two officers with a knife.

+The father of the man, Guillermo San Miguel Martinez, says his son was regularly receiving care for severe mental illnesses and had been in a psychiatric hospital a few months ago.

+"He had schizophrenia, bipolar, attention deficits, and severe depression," Martinez said.
+"He was only 25— I want to know why they did this because they haven't told me.
+He didn't even have a weapon."

 At 9:24am, HCSO responded to the 8200 BLK of Ruben Navarro St. in Weslaco, where they were confronted by an armed male subject involved in a domestic dispute.
 Deputies discharged their firearms to subdue the man, who is now deceased.
 The investigation is currently ongoing. pic.twitter.com/tOdvz5kHvq— Sheriff Eddie Guerra (@SheriffGuerra) October 6, 2021